YeahNahCunt/CUNTS-BOT-1.0/READMe.md

 4. Some fun SFW games and commands have been added (see *help)

+5. Translate features added to translate other langauges to English or Arabic via a simple reaction (see *help)

 ## **Things to fix and I want to add**:

-1. Fix " list index out of range " Index error for some subs when it cannot find an image **Current Focus**
-            - make it either loop to try again or print error for user to try again **Current Focus**

-2. Add More SFW commands
+1. Add More SFW commands

-3. Down the line add Sripture query functions to Bible, Quran, Gurbani etc. (To cater to my server users)
+2. Add Sripture query functions to Bible, Quran, Gurbani etc. (To cater to my server users)
+            - Hadiths **Current Focus**

-4. Add search functionality to the IsalamQa query **Current Focus**
+3. Add search functionality to the IsalamQa query **Current Focus**  **So far website is not parsable, attempting alternative avenues**